Central Montana Museum

-Welcome to the Central Montana Museum where the past lives on in the form of physical artifacts, displays and accompanying interpretation; a diverse collection of the local history books written by area residents; and educational media in electronic format.
-The Central Montana Museum is located at 408 Northeast Main Street in Lewistown, the geographical center of the state.
+Welcome to the Central Montana Museum, where the past lives on in the form of physical artifacts, displays and accompanying interpretation; a perse collection of the local history books written by area residents; and educational media in electronic format.

 One of our newest displays at the museum is really the oldest!
 It is a full-scale replica of the skull of a Torosaurus dinosaur that was found in the Valentine area (approximately 65 miles east-northeast of Lewistown).
 More recent history of Central Montana is chronologically portrayed at the museum beginning in the 1870’s when the area was largely unsettled and buffalo roamed the open prairies.

 Our store, located near the museum entrance, carries a variety of books, memorabilia, musical CDs, videos and locally made products.

 Our displays are ever-changing as we strive to make each visit unique and memorable.
 Please stop in and explore the past; you won’t be disappointed!!!